Koko Black Cranberry, Macadamia & Cherry: A Premium Spin on Fruit & Nut

 ATC Verdict: Is It Worth the Splurge?

 There’s no denying this is a well-made bar.
-The chocolate is smooth and malty, the macadamias are buttery with a good crunch, and the fruit adds brightness where it lands.
-It’s enjoyable and polished — but the flavours never fully come together, and at this price you may expect more harmony or depth.
+The chocolate is smooth and malty, the macadamias are buttery with a satisfying bite, and the fruit adds brightness where it lands.
+It’s polished and easy to enjoy, but the flavours never fully come together, and at this price you may expect more cohesion or depth.

 Pleasant and premium, but not entirely persuasive.